 Alex is 62 years old when their mother unfortunately passes away.
-As Alex has already paid off a mortgage and plans to retire in the next few years, a financial adviser recommends they contribute part of the inheritance to their super and give any monetary gifts they want to before they retire, so that any Age Pension payments they might receive wouldn't be affected by giving those gifts.
+As Alex has already paid off a mortgage and plans to retire in the next few years, a financial adviser recommends they contribute part of the inheritance to their super.
+That way, they can give any monetary gifts they want to before they retire, and any Age Pension payments they might receive wouldn't be affected by giving those gifts.

 Alex's inheritance from their mother was $400,000, so they decide to contribute $200,000 to their super, give $100,000 as a gift to the kids to help them buy their first home/s, and save the remaining $100,000 for home renovations.

-Alex puts the $200,000 into super as a non-concessional (after-tax) contribution, using the bring-forward rules to make 2 years' worth of contributions in one year (the usual limit is $100,000 per year).
+Alex puts the $200,000 into super as a non-concessional (after-tax) contribution, using the bring-forward rules to make more than 1 year's worth of contributions in one year (the usual limit is $110,000 per year).